 Many ICANN language communities are negatively impacted by the timeliness, i.e. common delays, of the current translations policy’s unequal response times.

-On the other hand, it appears ICANN has successfully implemented Recommendation 22, given that more than 75% is reported as being multilingual.
+On the other hand, it appears ICANN has successfully implemented Recommendation 22, given that more than 75% of staff in Senior Management and Executive roles are reported as being multilingual.
 While it is not clear if ICANN has any policies regarding the use of languages other than English in email or one-to-one person communication, this has not been raised as a problem by the community.
-Nevertheless, should some members of the community have problems communicating with the senior staff in English, it seems likely that their multilingual skills will allow them to deliver a high level of transparency and accountability in their interactions.
+Nevertheless, should some members of the community have problems communicating with the senior staff in English, it seems likely that the senior staff's multilingual skills will allow them to deliver a high level of transparency and accountability in their interactions.

 ATRT2 Assessment of Recommendation Effectiveness

 ICANN should review the capacity of the language service department versus the community’s need for the service and make relevant adjustments.
-The language service is important to what ICANN does and its plans for the future based on the outreach program already in place.
+The language service is important to what ICANN does and its plans for the future are based on the outreach program already in place.
 While it is recognized that there has been a significant improvement in the Language Services Department, the Translation Services component should evolve to be able to sustain an expected significant increase in activity.
-This shift from a craft-based ad hoc supply/demand to a continuous industrial pipeline of documents involves the ability to:
+This shift from a craft-based ad hoc supply/demand service to a continuous industrial pipeline of documents involves the ability to:

 accurately predict the time to translate a document at any time of the year, based on the knowledge of historical periodic activity (past ICANN meeting cycles, peak periods, holidays, etc.);